All Collections

 • If you are trying to find an assessment based on the name of the assessment, you can use the search bar to type the name.

-• Bold Title: This means you have not started this assessment yet.
+This means you have not started this assessment yet.
+You'll also notice the status says New! for any assessments you haven't started.

-• Light Gray Title: This means the assessment isn't open yet.
-If you hover the assessment, it will tell you when it will be available.
+This means the assessment isn't open yet.
+That means that your teacher has a set window of time when you'll be able to work on the assessment.
+If you hover over the assessment, it will tell you when it will be available.

 • This is the type of assessment.
 It could be a test, assignment, homework, journal, lab, observation, paper, presentation, project, quiz, test, or worksheet.